recipie/books/README.md

 # recipie

 Need a recipe?
 We got you covered.
 Recipie is the largest recipe repository on GitHub.
-All recipes are free and open source meaning anyone can share and modify our code.
+Our recipes are free and open source runs on our open source SDK meaning anyone can develop recipes for us.
 Join today!